krystiankowalik/cache/README.md

 Application freezes due to recurring requests which yield identical results for the same sets of parameters.
 The cache to improve the performance in this case should implement the following interfaces:

-CacheItem - the base container for individual objects retrievable from CacheItem through getValue() method.
+CacheItem - the base container for individual objects which are retrievable from CacheItem through getValue() method.

 ```
 public interface CacheItem {